almog-co/Advanced-Computer-Systems/Project 2 - SIMD Instructions & Cache Miss Minimizations/README.md

 By: Rojan Karn and Almog Cohen

 ## Project Introduction
-This project implement a C/C++ module that carries out high-speed matrix-matrix multiplication by explicitly utilizing x86 SIMD instructions and minimizing cache miss rate via restructuring data access patterns.
+This project implements a C/C++ module that carries out high-speed matrix-matrix multiplication by explicitly utilizing x86 SIMD instructions and minimizing cache miss rate via restructuring data access patterns.
 Matrix-matrix multiplication is a key data processing kernel in many real-life applications, such as machine learning, computer vision, signal processing and scientific computing.
 The project demonstrates the importance of exploiting data-level parallelism and minimizing cache miss rate.

 ## Program Structure
 structure here